Try this fitness circuit on your next Leg Day – to give your thighs sleek power and strength.

 Keep your scapula set (no hunching forward).

-Feel the entire sole of your foot making contact the ground.
+Feel the entire sole of your foot making contact with the ground.
 Don’t use your lower back to lift.
 Instead, initiate the movement from your hamstrings (refer to video below to see movement in action).

 The way to create muscle tone is to pick up heavy things and carry them.